Lawyer Alert! SJC Abolishes Distinction on Unnatural Accumlation of Snow and Ice

 Retroactive Ruling Sets Broader Standard of Care for All Injuries Caused by Snow or Ice; Cases Will be Decided Under "Reasonable Person" Standard

 In a landmark decision this morning, the Supreme Judicial Court, abolished the distinction between natural and unnatural accumulations of snow and ice, replacing it with the standard rule of reasonable care for all property owners.
 The court reversed the summary judgment for the commercial landowner and remanded the case to the trial court for further proceedings.

-The case arose from an accident at a department store.
+The case arose from an accident at a Target department store.
 The plaintiff parked in a handicapped parking place, passed a pile of snow which had been plowed, and did his shopping.
 On his way back to his car, the plaintiff fell on ice which had either fallen from the pile or accumulated as a result of melting from the pile, later re-freezing.
 The trial court ruled that the accumulation was natural and granted summary judgment for the defendant store and landscaping company.
-The Appeals Court affirmed.
+The Appeals Court affirmed this ruling.
 The SJC took the matter on further appellate review and invited briefs on whether it should reconsider the long-standing doctrine concerning unnatural versus natural accumulations of snow.